-Located at the southernmost area on river Ganga, Assi ghat is a favorite destination for foreign tourists and researchers, especially the Israelis who often visit it after retirement from the mandatory military services.
+Located at the southernmost area on river Ganga, Assi Ghat is a favourite destination for foreign tourists and researchers, especially the Israelis who often visit it after retirement from the mandatory military services.

-The ghat is also reverentially mentioned in several important Hindu purans such as Matsya Puran, Agni Puran, Kashi Khand and Padma Puran.
-It houses a Shiv Linga under a peepal tree and the temple of Lord Asisangameshwara, the ruling deity of the confluence of the two rivers.
-There is also an ancient tank, Lolarka Kund, which is situated 15 meters below the ground level.
+The ghat is also reverentially mentioned in several important Hindu Puranas, such as Matsya Puran, Agni Puran, Kashi Khand and Padma Puran.
+It houses a Shivalinga under a peepal tree and the temple of Lord Asisangameshwara, the ruling deity of the confluence of the two rivers.
+There is also an ancient tank, Lolark Kund, which is situated 15 metres below the ground level.

-Assi ghat attracts huge crowds of pilgrims during the festive months of Cahaitya (March-April) and Magh (January and February).
+Assi Ghat attracts huge crowds of pilgrims during the festive months of Chaitya (March-April) and Magh (January and February).